Facts about Abau Language

 Abau language is one of the Indigenous languages of the world.
 These indigenous languages become extinct because our new generation started to learn other dominant languages and forget about their native tongue and this is the main reason behind the extinction of languages.

-When the people of Europe began to localize in North America, Native Americans were placed at boarding school, where they were taught English, the dominant language, and forced to cultural assimilation.
+When the people of Europe began to localize in North America, Native Americans were placed at boarding schools, where they were taught English, the dominant language, and forced into cultural assimilation.

-And this forced assimilation becomes the reason that trolls the linguistic diversity as a result Indigenous languages started to decline since 1790.
-According to Human biology sophomore Alexa Oldman, it is very difficult to keep these indigenous languages alive.
+This forced assimilation became the reason that trolls the linguistic diversity.
+As a result, Indigenous languages started to decline in 1790.
+According to Human Biology sophomore Alexa Oldman, it is very difficult to keep these indigenous languages alive.

 According to UNESCO, the world will lose half of its languages by the year 2100.
-Today, there are around 7000 languages in the world out of these living languages 2795-3010 languages that are approximately 43% of the total, are enlisted as endangered.
+Today, there are around 7000 languages in the world.
+Out of these living languages, 2795-3010 languages, approximately 43% of the total, are enlisted as endangered.

-What measurements are taken to save Abau language to become extinct?
+What measurements are taken to save the Abau language from becoming extinct?

-Papua New Guinea (PNG) is the most linguistically diverse country with approximately 800 languages.
-And this diversity is a big challenge for the students to enter school because of insufficient knowledge of English, the official language of education.
+Papua New Guinea (PNG) is the most linguistically diverse country, with approximately 800 languages.
+This diversity is a big challenge for the students to enter school because of insufficient knowledge of English, the official language of education.

 SIL takes measurements and started an Abau Multilingual Educational Program in 1990.
 According to this program, students can learn the Abau Literacy vernacular to literacy in English.

 The government of Papua New Guinea is taking action to address this multilingual educational program in 1989.
-They are trying their best to raise the Abau language by making sure that every student is taking the reading and writing course of Abau language.
+They are trying their best to raise the Abau language by making sure that every student is taking the reading and writing course in the Abau language.

-In 1994, the Abau Training center opened, where native speakers are teaching others to increase the other of teachers and staff that will further teach basic literacy Abau language the students.
+In 1994, the Abau Training Center opened, where native speakers are teaching others to increase the other of teachers and staff that will further teach basic literacy Abau language to the students.
 This program is designed to give unreached people an opportunity to get an education as well.
 This multilingual program shows a clear effect as 90% of the students achieve the top 50% academic performance.
-And the students, who took the Abau literacy course class, were able to attain high academic achievements at the Government schools like Green River High School.
+The students who took the Abau literacy course class were able to attain high academic achievements at Government schools like Green River High School.

 Conclusion

-We can sum up here by saying that we need to be concern about endangered languages as much as we concern about the biological environment.
+We can sum up here by saying that we need to be concerned about endangered languages as much as we are concern about the biological environment.
 As a garden needs colorful flowers to attract us, the world needs languages like those colorful flowers.
-If need to take this seriously as much as we take our lives and livings.
+Suppose need to take this seriously as much as we take our lives and livings.
 Language is one of the most important things that we have in our humanity to share.

 To learn more about languages, keep reading our blogs.
 We try to help you explore new and old languages through our blogs.
 For all your translation needs, contact us via email, call or live chat.